random42/passport-spid/README.md

 - Custom request cache (example with Redis, but you can use a js Map)
 - Load identity providers from xml metadata

+## Notes

+Production identity providers can be found here: <https://registry.spid.gov.it/entities-idp>

 ## Install

 ```bash